 Shopify offers both free and paid apps.
 They are usually billed monthly.
 Shopify also allows you to add private apps made specifically for your store.
 The cost for your custom app is about over $5000, depending on developer rates and skills.

 WooCommerce – WordPress plugins – are generally cheaper since they’re billed on an annual basis, unlike Shopify and BigCommerce.

 You can select from free or paid extensions.
 Moreover, you can also use WordPress extensions since WooCommerce is built on WordPress.
 WooCommerce paid extension costs start at $19 and can go as high as $299 (depending on licensing plans and features of a plugin).

 If that’s not enough and you want a custom feature, you can hire a developer to make a plugin for you.
 It could cost you somewhere around $500 to $10,000 depending on how much work is involved or the rates of the developer you hire for the job.

 The overall design of your eCommerce website is another critical factor contributing to your store’s success.
 The design of your site is the first impression that you make on new visitors.
 If your design looks outdated, potential customers will think the whole business is not up to snuff.

 Fortunately, most eCommerce platforms understand this, so they offer ready-made website templates.
 Store owners can customize the layouts using simple drag and drop tools.
-In case you find it difficult to choose the suitable theme for your site, you can take a look at our reviews on best themes of most popular platforms such as Magento, WooCommerce, Shopify, BigCommerce,…
+In case you find it difficult to choose a suitable theme for your site, you can take a look at our reviews on the best themes of most popular platforms such as Magento, WooCommerce, Shopify, BigCommerce,…

 Store owners can also purchase premium designs that come with additional features, priority support, and unique layouts.
 Of course, you can always hire a developer to design a completely custom template from scratch with custom features.